tbensky/PrologScheduling/README.md

 termination condition, some data structure that even models a "room full of classes," etc.

-As Triska pointed out, if you've wandered over to Prolog, you probably have a difficult problem to solve.
+As Triska pointed out, if you've wandered over to Prolog, it's probably because you have a difficult problem to solve.
 Likely with a large phase-space to explore.
- You're looking at Prolog because it is already difficult problem, and would also be made even more so if solved in a procedural language.
-Prolog at least makes searching the large space plausible, may even make the implementation easier on you.
+ You're looking at Prolog because even at the start, you are already stuck on what to do.
+You maybe don't see an easy route in a procedural language.

+Prolog, at minimum, makes searching the large space plausible, and may even make the implementation easier on you.
 In your procedural language, all you can think of is `for i=1,1000000000`, which you already know won't really work.

 # Prolog and Scheduling: Getting Started